Best Equity Release For Over 55s – No Fee Deals 2025

 The equity release industry has been around for some time, but only now is equity release being openly talked about.
 It is is an option that allows you to unlock equity from your home without downsizing or cashing in equity.

-When considering equity release schemes it is important to remember that there are some risks and there are consequences that need to be assessed beforehand.
+When considering equity release schemes, it is essential to remember that there are some risks and there are consequences that need to be assessed beforehand.
 For example, equity release can affect a borrower’s state pension and means-tested benefits, requiring consultation with the equity release provider and their financial advisor to ensure that equity release is right for them without disadvantaging them financially in other areas of their retirement plan.

 Equity release no negative equity guarantee